 What to do next?

-Use the practices and techniques in “The Millionaire Next Door” to gauge where you are at on your financial independence journey.
+Now that you’ve read “The Millionaire Next Door” Summary, use the practices and techniques in the book to gauge where you are at on your financial independence journey.
 Are you a prodigious or under accumulator of wealth?
 Use this book to break bad habits and start working towards financial independence.